Please note that the printed version of this page will include opening times and other useful information for each property/event.

-Built by Franciscans in 1311, the main elements of Greyfriars survive to this day as the most complete example of Franciscan architecture in Britain and the oldest still being used for worship.
-After the dissolution of the monasteries in 1538, it became a poor hospital, workhouse and then a gaol in 1613 until 1844.
-It was restored by the Victorians and has been in use ever since, culminating in a refurbishment in the year 2000.
-A guide will be available to give a brief tour covering the history of the church and site and volunteers will be on hand to answer any questions you may have.
-A leaflet will be available for self guiding.
+The Church was built in 1311 and the main elements of Greyfriars survive to this day as the most complete example of Franciscan architecture in Britain, and the oldest still being used for worship.
+After the dissolution of the monasteries in 1538, it became a poor hospital, workhouse and then a gaol in 1613, until 1844.
+In 1863 it was restored as a church by the Victorians and has been in use ever since, culminating in a refurbishment in 2000.
+A guided tour of the church outlining its history over the last 700 years and its current usage is offered.
+Alternatively a free leaflet is available for self-guiding.

 St Peter's Church, The Warren, Caversham, Reading, Berkshire, RG4 7AQ